The Importance of Scoring Data

 But wait !
 If you find a perfect classification, probably it's because of overfitting!

-The worst escenario -the opposite to last example- is when FP and FN rates are 100%.
-Not even randomness can achieve such an awful escenario.
+The worst scenario -the opposite to last example- is when FP and FN rates are 100%.
+Not even randomness can achieve such an awful scenario.

 In the example provided, class distribution is 5 for